mbierman/unifi-installer-for-Firewalla/README.md

 To install:
 1. SSH into your Firewalla ([learn how](https://help.firewalla.com/hc/en-us/articles/115004397274-How-to-access-Firewalla-using-SSH-) if you don't know how already.)

-2. copy the line below and paste into the Firewalla shell and then hit enter.
+2. Copy the line below and paste into the Firewalla shell and then hit enter.

 ```
 curl -s -L -C- https://raw.githubusercontent.com/mbierman/unifi-installer-for-Firewalla/main/unifi_docker_install.sh | cat <(cat <(bash))